grillbaer/spectracle/README.md

 ## Installation

-Pre-built installers for Windows amd64 (MSI) and Linux amd64 (DEB) are available as artifacts in the workflow builds in [Actions](https://github.com/grillbaer/spectracle/actions).
+Pre-built installers for Windows amd64 (MSI) and Linux amd64 (DEB) are available for logged in github users as artifacts in the workflow builds in [Actions](https://github.com/grillbaer/spectracle/actions).
 There are no tagged release versions yet.
 The installers already contain the required JRE.
 They install the application including the JRE in `Program Files\Spectracle` (Win) resp. `/usr/lib/spectracle` with executable `/usr/bin/Spectracle` (Linux) and add shortcuts to the start menu.
 They do not touch or require any system wide JRE installations.

+#### Known Bugs

+Windows/OBS Studio: Users have experienced crashes of the application or the main window not showing up at all if OBS Studio was installed and there was no real camera connected.
+There seems to be some incompatibility between the OpenCV lib used for video capturing in this application and a virtual video capture device provided by OBS Studio.
+The current workaround is to attach a real camera when starting the application.

 ## Basic Usage